kng/satnogs_gr-satellites/README.md

 Make sure the individual programs work before you enable the automated process!<br>
 These are required: jq, gr_satellites, jy1sat_ssdv, ssdv, kiss_satnogs.py<br>
+If you plan to run with IQ data, you also need: find_samp_rate.py<br>
 Copy the grsat-wrapper.sh, kiss_satnogs.py, satnogs-pre and satnogs-post to /usr/local/bin<br>
 Uncomment the “exit 0” on line 29 in the wrapper when you are ready to run everything.
 ````